Alfa Romeo Spider: Series 1 (1966–1969)

 Top speed rose to 190 km/h.
 The car did not bear any Spider badging, just a "1750" script below the rear Alfa Romeo badge.
 During the production run, the front repeater lights were moved ahead of the wheel arches.

 While in Europe the 1750 was fitted with two twin horizontal carburettors, starting with model year 1969 models for the North American market had SPICA (Società Pompe Iniezione Cassani & Affini, a subsidiary of Alfa Romeo) mechanical fuel injection.
 According to Alfa Romeo engine output and performance were unchanged from the carburetted version.

-Modifications were also made to the suspension, brakes, electrics, 14" wheels and 165HR14 Pirelli Cinturato CA67 tyres, though the car looked effectively the same.
+Modifications were also made to the suspension, brakes, electrics, and 14" wheels, though the car looked effectively the same.
 Visible differences were limited to the rear-view mirror repositioned to the door, and badging on the tail, which read "Alfa Romeo" and "iniezione" (injection).

 A new lower priced spider, the Spider 1300 Junior, was introduced in June 1968 alongside the GTA 1300 Junior competition coupé.

-Its 1,290 cc twin cam engine was the same used on the GT 1300 Junior coupé, and produced 89 PS DIN (89 PS; or 103 PS SAE).
+Its 1,290 cc twin cam engine was the same used on the GT 1300 Junior coupé, and produced 89 PS; or 103 PS SAE.
 Top speed was 170 km/h.
 From a mechanical standpoint the Junior differed from the 1750 only in engine displacement and output, while inside it lacked some features of the pricier model: namely opening quarter lights, centre console, and the three-spoke wood rimmed steering wheel, replaced by a two-spoke plastic rimmed one.
 From outside the Junior version could be recognised by its black-coloured lower front bumper and absence of plastic headlamp fairings.

 Due to the shape of its long, round tail, the Series 1 Spider is sometimes known as the "Osso di seppia" (Italian for cuttlebone) or "boat tail" to differentiate it from the "Kamm tail" Series 2.
 In North America the Series 1 is sometimes called the dovetail spider or Duetto.